bartongroup/RATS/vignettes/tutorial.md

 # Installation and loading

+### Install latest release

+#### from Github

+Available in source form from the [releases section](https://github.com/bartongroup/Rats/releases) on Github.
+Download the latest release and then install it using:

+`install.packages("<path/to/dowloaded/package>", repos = NULL, type="source")`

+You can also install a release directly from the repository like so (just edit the release details):

+`install.packages("http://github.com/bartongroup/Rats/releases/download/v0.1-alpha.1/rats_0.1.tar.gz", repos = NULL, type="source")`

+#### through Bioconductor

+Not available yet.

-### Build latest (developmental) version from Github
+### Install latest developmental version from Github

-`rats` is hosted on GitHub [here](https://github.com/bartongroup/Rats) and can be installed directly, using the [devtools](https://www.rstudio.com/products/rpackages/devtools/) package:
+The most current `rats` can be installed directly, using the [devtools](https://www.rstudio.com/products/rpackages/devtools/) package:

 `devtools::install_github("bartongroup/rats")`

-### Install latest release from binaries on Github.

-To be confirmed.

-### Install through Bioconductor

-Not available yet.
+This way might not install the vignettes and the version may also contain more bugs.

 ### Loading